Chordoma

-Chordoma is a rare slow-growing neoplasm thought to arise from cellular remnants of the notochord.
-The evidence for this is the location of the tumors (along the neuraxis), the similar immunohistochemical staining patterns, and the demonstration that notochordal cells are preferentially left behind in the clivus and sacrococcygeal regions when the remainder of the notochord regresses during fetal life.
+Chordoma is a rare slow-growing neoplasm (cancer) that arises from cellular remnants of the notochord in the bones of the skull base and spine.
+The evidence for the notochordal origin of chordoma is the location of the tumors (along the neuraxis), the similar immunohistochemical staining patterns, expression of brachyury, and the demonstration that notochordal cells are preferentially left behind in the clivus and sacrococcygeal regions when the remainder of the notochord regresses during fetal life.

-In layman's terms, chordoma is a type of spinal cancer.
+In layman's terms, chordoma is a type of bone cancer, and is classified as a sarcoma.
+Chordomas are sometimes mistakenly referred to as a brain, brainstem or spinal cord tumors due to their location near those critical structures, but they are not derived from nervous tissue.

 Presentation

 Chordomas can arise from bone in the skull base and anywhere along the spine.
 The two most common locations are cranially at the clivus and in the sacrum at the bottom of the spine.

-Sacral chordoma is presented with chronic low back pain.
+Very rarely, chordomas present outside of the skull base or spine; these are called extra axial chordomas.

 Genetics

 A small number of families have been reported in which multiple relatives have been affected by chordoma.
 In four of these families, duplication of the brachyury gene was found to be responsible for causing chordoma.

 A possible association with tuberous sclerosis complex (TSC1 or TSC2) has been suggested.